Karthik150502-2/resizify-images/README.md

 20. Click on the create a new store in the top.

-21. And give a name for the store
+21. And give a name to the store

 22. For the Build version, select **“Developer preview”**, and from the options given, select **“Extended Variants”**.